 Perfect the Placement Site

 Make sure you have a safe place to put your dumpster that’s easily accessible for customers, employees, and waste haulers.
 Many business owners opt to build an enclosure that can house their dumpster and be easily opened on garbage day.
 This strategy not only obscures the dumpster from view, making your property look a little better, but also helps keep people out after hours.
 Apartment complexes and high-end restaurants that are especially concerned with the appearance of their parking lots typically go this route.
 Just make sure the front gates can be fully opened for collection.

-Ordering a dumpster rental that’s the just right size for your business usually means there isn’t a lot of wiggle room for extra trash.
+Ordering a roll off dumpster rental that’s the just right size for your business usually means there isn’t a lot of wiggle room for extra trash.
 If people start to use your dumpster without your permission, you’ll either have to deal with unsightly overflow or request extra hauling—and you’ll be the one footing the bill.
 To keep your dumpster free of garbage that isn’t yours, you may want to bar lock it overnight, or padlock the enclosure around it if you choose to build one.
 Dumpster bar locks are affordable and effective ways to make sure only the right people have access.